Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Both plants are part of the same family - geraniums.
 This fact is considered to be the main similarity.
 The family includes 5 genera and 800 plant species.
 The most numerous is geranium, the most famous and popular is pelargonium.

 In fact, pelargonium and geranium are very similar in appearance.
 The difference at first glance is obvious only to a specialist.
-K. Linnaeus assigned them to one family because of the similarity of the fruit box.
-After fertilization, the pistil extends and begins to resemble a crane's beak.
-In Greek, pelargos means "stork" and geranium means "crane".
-Pelargonium and geranium are very similar with erect stems and alternately growing leaves.
-They are covered with small hairs in both plants.
+K. Linnaeus classified them into one family because of the similarity of the fruit capsule.
+After fertilization, the pistil stretches out and begins to resemble a crane's beak.
+Translated from Greek, pelargos means “stork”, and geranium means “crane”.
+Pelargonium and geranium are very similar in their erect stems and alternately growing leaves.
+In both plants they are covered with small hairs.
 Most geraniums have a special aroma.
-These are quite tenacious plants, unpretentious in care, loving the sun and easily propagating.
+These are quite tenacious plants, unpretentious in care, loving the sun and easy to reproduce.
 As you can see, there are really many similarities between these beautiful bushes.
 Then the question arises: "What is the difference between geranium and pelargonium?"
-It interests even experienced flower growers.
+Even experienced flower growers are interested in it.

 Pelargonium and geranium: the difference

 These plants cannot be crossed with each other - they simply will not produce seeds.
 This is due to different genetic characteristics.
-Pelargonium is a native of the southern regions, and geranium comes from the Northern Hemisphere.
-That is why geranium is able to bloom even at a temperature of +12 degrees, and the southern beauty-pelargonium needs only greenhouse or room conditions for wintering.
+Pelargonium is a native of the southern regions, and geranium is native to the Northern Hemisphere.
+That is why geranium is able to bloom even at a temperature of +12 degrees, and the southern beauty pelargonium needs only greenhouse or room conditions for wintering.

-Pelargonium is most often grown in apartments, it decorates summer verandas and flower beds, feels quite comfortable on balconies, but in winter these flowers are removed to a warm room.
-Geranium, on the other hand, grows and develops well in gardens, while it does not need shelter for the winter.
+Pelargonium is most often grown in apartments, it decorates summer verandas and flower beds, and feels quite comfortable on balconies, but in winter these flowers are put away in a warm room.
+Geranium grows and develops well in gardens, and does not need shelter for the winter.

 In our country, meadow and forest geraniums are found everywhere, with the exception of the Far Eastern and northern regions, where climatic conditions are too harsh for them.